Aarya-Chauhan/portfolio/README.md

 ### [Crowd Analysis and Monitoring]
 *Aug 2022 - Oct 2022*
-- A project which aims to monitor feeds from CCTV cameras at public places to smartly monitor and analyze crowd size and movements using computer vision.
+- A project that aims to monitor feeds from CCTV cameras at public places to smartly monitor and analyze crowd size and movements using computer vision.
 - **Technical Stacks:** Python, OpenCV.